lyteword/chspurgeon-tod/volume-3/psalm-55.md

 **Verse 14.** The social companionships which grow out of religion.

-1\.They are on a good foundation.
+1\.
+They are on a good foundation.

-2\.They yield profit— *counsel.*
+2\.
+They yield profit— *counsel.*

-3\.They yield pleasure— *sweet.*
+3\.
+They yield pleasure— *sweet.*

-4\.They lead to enthusiasm— *walked in company.*
+4\.
+They lead to enthusiasm— *walked in company.*

-5\.They ought to be sacredly maintained.
+5\.
+They ought to be sacredly maintained.

-6\.But they need to be carefully watched.
+6\.
+But they need to be carefully watched.

 **Verse 16.** The contrast.

-1\.A child of God will not wrong others as they do him.
+1\.
+A child of God will not wrong others as they do him.

-2\.He will call upon God as they do not.
+2\.
+He will call upon God as they do not.

-3\.God will hear him as he does not the wicked.
+3\.
+God will hear him as he does not the wicked.

-4\.God will deal with him at last otherwise than with them.
+4\.
+God will deal with him at last otherwise than with them.

 **Verse 17.**

-1\.David will pray fervently; *I will pray and cry aloud.*
+1\.
+David will pray fervently; *I will pray and cry aloud.*

-2\.He will pray frequently; every day, and three times a day, evening, and morning, and at noon. *Matthew Henry.*
+2\.
+He will pray frequently; every day, and three times a day, evening, and morning, and at noon. *Matthew Henry.*

 **Verse 18.** Our battles, our almost rout, our helper, our deliverances, our praise.